 - Accessories like fenders, rack and lights are expensive add-ons, not included

-For this best electric bikes of 2022 list, we consulted the reviews from our sister site, ElectricBikeReport.com for hard data on the range, braking, and motor speeds, and cross-referenced our own experience with these e-bikes as well as our combined 50+ years in the bike industry.
+For this best electric bikes of 2024 list, I consulted the reviews from our sister site, ElectricBikeReport.com and cross-referenced my own experience with some of these e-bikes as well as my 30+ years in the bike industry.
 Points that were considered (in rough order of importance) included:

-- Is the price fair for what comes on your electric bike?
-We have tilted this best e-bikes list toward bikes for the first-time buyer of an e-bike and those new to cycling.
-A low price doesn’t mean much if the bike isn’t user-friendly; that means that it can’t be complicated to use or require constant maintenance.
+- Is the price fair We have tilted this best e-bikes list toward bikes for the first-time buyer of an e-bike and those new to cycling.
+A low price doesn’t mean much if the bike isn’t user friendly; that means that it can’t be complicated to use or require constant maintenance.
 We didn’t only choose inexpensive bikes; some, like the Specialized Turbo Vado or GoCycle G4 are rather expensive, but present such a terrific combination of performance and reliability and solid design that they are worth every penny.

 - Is it a comfortable e-bike?
 We’ve been doing this long enough, and have ridden some of the harshest, most performance-oriented bikes on the planet, that we can tell whether a manufacturer really thought about the rider’s comfort or just chose a few cheap components to make the marketing copy good.
 When we say these are amongst the best electric bikes, we know it won’t feel like the 10-speeds so many of us grew up riding.

 - Is the range sufficient for its intended use?
-As e-bike owners ourselves, we can attest that an electric bike’s stated maximum range number is essentially meaningless.
+As e-bike owners ourselves, we can attest that a bike’s maximum range number is essentially meaningless.
 We only use our bike’s eco mode when the battery is nearly dead and home is still a mile away.
-We look at whether an e-bike can handle a few days of round trips with some grocery or school stops thrown in while riding at full power or near full power.
+We look at whether a bike can handle a few days of round trips with some grocery or school stops thrown in while riding at full power or near full power.

 And while we didn’t judge bikes based on the following question, we always ask ourselves:

 - Can it replace a car?
-We don’t know too many people who have the commitment and sold their car for an e-bike.
-However, us and many of our friends and colleagues have an e-bike that allows us all to leave the car parked for days at a time.
+We don’t know too many people who have sold their car, but many friends and colleagues have an e-bike that allows us all to leave the car parked for days at a time.
 Some e-bikes really haven’t fulfilled their promise if it isn’t a substitute for a car.
 To do that, it needs things like a rack or basket, lights, fenders and maybe a place to seat a kid or two.

-Everyone’s priorities will differ, finding the best electric bike is a bit subjective, but in being transparent about what we look for we hope to help buyers consider what they need and whether an electric bike is a fit for their needs.
+Everyone’s priorities will differ, but in being transparent about what we look for, that can help buyers consider what they need and whether a electric bike is a fit for their needs.
 Some of our considerations may raise flags that buyers hadn’t previously considered, like whether or not those brakes will stop a loaded bike in less than 20 feet once it has groceries and two kids aboard.